Glasslands Gallery: Fully functioning venue and club (2011–2014)

 Glasslands’ continual improvements and augmentations allowed for it to book some national touring acts looking for an intimate space with some underground credibility.
-FKA twigs, Disclosure, WU LYF, Angel Olsen, Charli XCX, Darkside, Grimes, Alt-J, Franz Ferdinand, The Clean and Nils Frahm were some of these acts.
+FKA twigs, Disclosure, WU LYF, SZA, Angel Olsen, Charli XCX, Darkside, Grimes, Alt-J, Franz Ferdinand, The Clean and Nils Frahm were some of these acts.

-Vashti Windish’s paper clouds installation, which had hung above the stage since 2008, was declared by the New York Fire Department to be a fire hazard.
+Vashti Windish's paper clouds installation, which had hung above the stage since 2008, was declared by the New York Fire Department to be a fire hazard.
 It was replaced with a large array of controllable LED tube clusters, designed by Noah Norman of Ancillary Magnet and built by the Glasslands management and their friends.
-The clouds were memorialized in the design for Glasslands’ first T-shirts, made available at the venue and online shortly after the installation’s removal.
+The clouds were memorialized in the design for Glasslands’ first T-shirts, made available at the venue and online shortly after the installation's removal.

 In July 2013, Glasslands announced that they had upgraded to a Danley Labs Inc. sound system.
-Under PopGun’s leadership, the venue took on more late-night parties with a DJ focus.
+Under PopGun's leadership, the venue took on more late-night parties with a DJ focus.
 These included select dates with DJ Jonathan Toubin as well as a monthly residency with the neo-disco and house collective Discovery.
 The themed Cat Face and Rebel Bingo nights found a home at Glasslands, as did the Brooklyn Electronic Music Festival.
-The Adventure[s] team also put on a number of notable parties including the season Robyn-themed party, an emo Valentine’s dance and a Twin Peaks-themed Halloween party.
+The Adventure[s] team also put on a number of notable parties including the season Robyn-themed party, an emo Valentine's dance, and a Twin Peaks-themed Halloween party.
 Major electronic acts and DJs including Jon Hopkins, Baauer, Mister Saturday Night, Omar S., and Sophie (PC Music) all made memorable stops.
-Bands that made repeated stops during this period include Unknown Mortal Orchestra, How to Dress Well, Crocodiles, Lower Dens, Dum Dum Girls, Le1f, The Range, DIIV, Trust, Shigeto, MØ, Hooray for Earth, Zambri, The Yellow Dogs, King Krule, Light Asylum, THEESatisfaction, Cloud Nothings, Anamanaguchi, Kelela, Mon Khmer, Air Waves, Majical Cloudz, Peelander-Z, Slow Magic, Mykki Blanco and Chrome Sparks.
+Bands that made repeated stops during this period include Unknown Mortal Orchestra, How to Dress Well, Crocodiles, Empress Of, Cecile Believe (then Mozart's Sister), Lower Dens, Dum Dum Girls, Le1f, Torres (musician), The Range, DIIV, Trust, Shigeto, MØ, Hooray for Earth, Zambri, The Yellow Dogs, King Krule, Light Asylum, THEESatisfaction, Cloud Nothings, Anamanaguchi, Kelela, Mon Khmer, Air Waves, Majical Cloudz, Peelander-Z, Slow Magic, Mykki Blanco and Chrome Sparks.